fshostme/docs/docs/account-termination-and-cancellation-period.md

 ## Cancellation

-Cancellation of a service with FSHOST occurs automatically when the pre-paid rental period expires.
+Cancellation of service with FSHOST occurs automatically when the pre-paid rental period expires.
 You do not have to do anything if you no longer want to utilize the services provided by FSHOST.
 You cannot cancel a product within the pre-paid period.
-It is the customers own responsibility to determine the time period in which the product is needed.
+It is the customer's responsibility to determine the time period in which the product is needed.

 ## Refunds